-For all coupling types, we see a sharp discontinuity jumps in the phase and/or intensity in the theoretical diagrams \Fig{fg1}(c) across the pseudo-Hermiticity lines.
-Mathematically, the discontinuity can be attributed to a brunch cut of the complex $\lambda_\pm$ and $V_\pm$ functions.
-In the experimental results in \Fig{fg1}(d), the nonlinearity and the noise in the system broaden this discontinuity, and generate low coherence regions around the pseudo-hermiticity lines.
+For all coupling types, we see a sharp discontinuity jump in the phase and/or intensity in the theoretical diagrams of Fig. 1(c) across the pseudo-Hermiticity lines.
+Mathematically, the discontinuity can be attributed to a branch cut of the complex $\lambda_\pm$ and $V_\pm$ functions.
+In the experimental results in Fig. 1(d), the nonlinearity and the noise in the system broaden this discontinuity, and generate low coherence regions around the pseudo-hermiticity lines.
 Pseudo-Hermiticity implies that all modes have the same loss resulting in poor phase coherence, due to the coexistence of different lasing modes.
-For purely dispersive coupling \Fig{fg1}(d, left) this results in a unique `$+$' shape.
+For purely dispersive coupling Fig. 1(d, left) this results in a unique `$+$' shape.
 Here, in addition to the pseudo-Hermiticity in the horizontal unbroken-PT symmetry line, along the vertical $\Delta \alpha=0$ line, the Hamiltonian is truly Hermitian, trivially having real eigenvalues.
-This `$+$' shape is extremely fragile – a slight change of $\beta$ from $\pi$ changes the regime diagram dramatically (see supplementary).
+This `$+$' shape is extremely fragile – a slight change of $\beta$ from $\pi$ changes the regime diagram dramatically (see Supplementary).